 Before you leave to live in your car during the winter months, it’s important to get some things in order while you still have a permanent address.

-You can rent a post office box so that you can receive packages and mail.
-Using amazon lockers to order things online is also a good options
+- You can rent a post office box so that you can receive packages and mail.
+Using Amazon lockers to order things online is also a good option

 Winter Car Living Gear Checklist